solution25com/listrak-shopware-6-solution25/README.md

 - **Last Name Field Id**
   - Optionally enter the last name field id from your Listrak Email Profile field, if it exists.
 - **Test API connection**
-  - Test API connection.
+  - Test Email API connection.

 <img width="978" alt="Screenshot 2025-05-07 at 14 04 45" src="https://github.com/user-attachments/assets/7b1dc3b6-572e-46d3-812b-85a15b070455" />

 3. **Sync Settings**

-- Perform a full synchronization of existing customer data by clicking on Full Customer Import
+- Perform a full synchronization of existing customer data by clicking on Full Customer Synchronization
-- Perform a full synchronization of existing customer data by clicking on Full Order Import
+- Perform a full synchronization of existing customer data by clicking on Full Order Synchronization
-- Perform a full synchronization of existing newsletter recipient data by clicking on Full Newsletter Recipient Import
+- Perform a full synchronization of existing newsletter recipient data by clicking on Full Newsletter Recipient Synchronization
 - Enable Cart Abandonment Tracking by clicking on the toggle.
 - Enable ongoing Customer Synchronization by clicking on the toggle.
 - Enable ongoing Order Synchronization by clicking on the toggle.